 Awards and Honors

 In College I hope to continue adding to my language repertoire by learning the Arabic language.
 That being the case I hope to travel to a country where Arabic is the common tongue so that I may be immersed and surrounded by Arabic and thus learn it myself.
-Once I have a thorough grasp of the Arabic language I hope to apply it in a government role in the health sector as Arabic is one of the target languages needed in the US government.

 I am currently undertaking research in medical policy and health communications.
 It is collaborative research with the UH Communications Department.